DuggyL/frontend-milestone-project-2/README.md

 ## Imagery
 <img src=assets/images/screenshots/icons.png>

--   Imagery is important.
-The large, main image is designed to be striking and catch the user's attention.
--   The pictures showcase chef ability and skills.
+-   The brain mascot sets a fun whimsical tone and grabs visitor's attention.
+-   The happy cheering brain mascot uses on the win overlay screen to reflect the   player's success.
+-   I have chosen these everyday household images to create familiarity with things people use every day.
+Icons are easily recognised and differentiated.
+The icon's art style compliment the brain mascot.

 # Technologies Used